zopefoundation/zopetoolkit/index.rst

 indirect dependencies; if you see an import error this is probably the case.

 We recommend you update your existing code to import from the new packages if possible.
-We list major changes below.
+The transition support and ``zope.app.*`` support is limited: the legacy support will be officially retired from the ZTK after January 1, 2011.

 Migration issues
 ----------------